miracum/fhir-pseudonymizer/README.md

 The following example shows how to use this feature to use a single service configuration in order to support multiple projects which have the same basic domain names, prefixed by a project name.

 ### Example
-gPAS domains for patient ids:
+gPAS domains for patient IDs:

 | project | domain |
 | ------- | ------:|